Dance World Cup – 2025 Rules – Updated September 2024

 Due to the variety of countries represented in the national classes, no marks are awarded for authenticity of the dance.

-Bollywood – should be entered into the Show Dance category.
+Bollywood – should be entered into the Showstopper category.

-*There is currently no limit to the amount of acro a choreography can use but please bear in mind .
-This is not an acro section.
+Please note: *There is currently no limit to the amount of acro a choreography can use but please bear in mind this is not an acro section.
 Such choreography should be complimentary to the style and should not dominate the entry.

 There are many ways that Jazz can be presented which are described below as a guideline.
 All Jazz dance pieces must show a clear understanding and creative expression that is informed and inspired from the differing genres and styles under the Jazz dance umbrella.
 Other dance forms and styles must not override the Jazz dance elements and techniques required specifically for Jazz.
 The techniques for this genre are very clearly stated and are required for fair and honest judging.